washwash/simplequestion/README.md

 # simplequestion
-a disturbed calendar with one goal - answering questions "why on earth did you ping me again"
+simple disturbance calendar with one aim - answering questions "why on earth did you ping me again"